FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/enterprise/Canonical-Ubuntu.md

 *Section adapted from [EFF Worksheet](http://www.teachingcopyright.org/handout/technology-history-worksheet)*

-For this section we will take a look at one of Canonical's products used to maintain servers: [Landscape] (https://landscape.canonical.com/).
+For this section we will take a look at one of Canonical's products used to maintain servers: [Landscape](https://landscape.canonical.com/).

 > Who invented, created, or sponsored the technology?